StavFaran92/Quadtree/README.md

 you can see usage examples of the Quadtree in the Examples folder, an explenation on how to build the examples is below

 # Build Examples
+Quadtree examples use SFML in order to display, here is how you should use it:

 Download the source files
 ```git
 git clone git@github.com:StavFaran92/Quadtree.git